 Prepping The Beans For Roasting

-Dry the Beans Out: This step is so important, especially if you do not plan to roast the beans right away.
+Dry the Beans Out: This step is so important, especially if you do not plan to roast right away.
 Leaving any trace of moisture will invite mold, in which the beans would most certainly have to be totally discarded.

 Spread the beans onto a large flat surface such as a cookie sheet, or any large flat, clean surface.
 Be sure to have a large enough surface so that the beans are not crowded amongst each other, as this will compromise the drying process.
 Depending on the climate and access to direct sunlight, the drying process can take anywhere from a few, to several days.